Ruby-Rose is a distinctive choice, ranked #1362 in 2025. Your child is likely to be the only Ruby-Rose in their class.

 Common questions about the name Ruby-Rose

 Unlikely.
-With around 32 UK babies named Ruby-Rose per year, your child will almost certainly be the only Ruby-Rose in her class, and possibly the only one in the whole school.
+With around 23 UK babies named Ruby-Rose per year, your child will almost certainly be the only Ruby-Rose in their class, and possibly the only one in the whole school.

 Ruby-Rose is a distinctive choice sitting outside the mainstream UK top names.
 Parents choosing less common names often find their children appreciate the individuality as they grow up, rarely needing to add an initial to distinguish themselves.